ForomePlatform/anfisa/doc/user/analysis_examples.rst

 Analysis examples
 *****************

-Here is a couple of examples of variation analysis using AnFiSA capabilities.
+Here are a couple of examples of variation analysis using AnFiSA capabilities.

-At the time of AnFiSA publication
+At the time of the publication
-(`AnFiSA: An open-source computational platform for the analysis of sequencing data for rare genetic disease <https://www.sciencedirect.com/science/article/abs/pii/S153204642200185X>`_) a demo instance, and the Ashkenazi Trio high-confidence benchmarks VCF version 4.2 provided by NIST [56] is hosted at https://app.demo.forome.org/.
+(`AnFiSA: An open-source computational platform for the analysis of sequencing data for rare genetic disease <https://www.sciencedirect.com/science/article/abs/pii/S153204642200185X>`_), a demo instance of the platform is available for use here: https://app.demo.forome.org/.
+The "Ashkenazi Trio" high-confidence benchmarks provided by NIST is available on the demo platform.”

-Alternatively, one can use self-hosted Anfisa installation with sample data.
+Alternatively, one can use a self-hosted Anfisa installation with sample data.

 Phenotype-based analysis (looking for potential hearing loss variants)
 ======================================================================